NeuralGlue/OSX_Server_Notes/Radius in Yosemite Server.md

 	sudo radiusd -X

-If you're happy with it so far, cquit (Ctrl-c) and continue by adding your base station / radius devices: radiusconfig -addclient BASE_STATION  SHORTNAME TYPE
+If you're happy with it so far, cquit (Ctrl-c) and continue by adding your base station / radius devices:

+radiusconfig -addclient BASE_STATION  SHORTNAME TYPE

 	radiusconfig -addclient 192.168.2.9 netgear-switch-1 other

-make sure it got added correctly
+make sure it got added correctly:

 	radiusconfig -naslist